Tomonori12/DL-Environment-Autosetup/README.md

 ### 8. Move to "DL_folder" and type ```make cudainstall``` in CUI.

-  - It will sometime to download and install cuda.
+  - It will take sometime to download and install cuda.
 Cuda is about 1.4Gb, so be patient.
   - *Just before the instalation process starts, you need to type in your superuser password.*
   - To install cuda, you need to follow the screen guides and basically type in as below:
     -   accept   >   ```Enter```   >   y   >   y   >   y   ...            *[not exactly sure, but select "yes" for all questions]*

 ### 9. Type ```make cudaecho``` soon after you install cuda.

-  - This is to configure the path for cuda.
+  - This is to configure a path for cuda.
+[This step is under checking]

 ### 10. Type ```make textoff``` to return GUI mode.